Kalutu/html-css-for-everybody/Magazine/README.md

 The HTML code in this repository represents a magazine article layout.
 It includes headings, paragraphs, images, and links to provide an engaging reading experience.
 The CSS code styles the elements in the article, giving it a visually appealing design.

 ## Screenshot
-Insert a screenshot of the rendered HTML page here (if applicable).

 ## Technologies
 The following technologies were used in creating the magazine article: